ory-am/hydra-js/README.md

 var Hydra = require('hydra-js')

 const config = {
- client: {
-   id: process.env.HYDRA_CLIENT_ID, // id of the client you want to use, defaults to this env var
+ clientId:     process.env.HYDRA_CLIENT_ID,     // id of the client you want to use, defaults to this env var
-   secret: process.env.HYDRA_CLIENT_SECRET, // secret of the client you want to use, defaults to this env var },
+ clientSecret: process.env.HYDRA_CLIENT_SECRET, // secret of the client you want to use, defaults to this env var
- auth: {
-   tokenHost: process.env.HYDRA_URL, // hydra url, defaults to this env var }
+ endpoint:     process.env.HYDRA_URL,           // hydra url, defaults to this env var
-}
+ scope:        'hydra.keys.get'                 // scope of the authorization, defaults to 'hydra.keys.get' }

 const hydra = new Hydra(config)